scorp1on-0/PhotoScanner/README.md

  It takes photos from a 'photos' directory and compares them to a 'self.jpeg' image, copies matching images to a 'self_photos' directory.
  It uses `face_recognition` as the algorithm for facial recognition.

+ You can change the input directory and image in the code variables.